-As we briefly touched on with our last post, the American Heart Association (AHA) recently released their 2015 Guidelines Update for CPR and ECC.
+As we briefly touched on previously, the American Heart Association (AHA) has released its 2015 Guidelines Update for CPR and ECC.
 The latest recommendations are a result of the AHA’s effort to update the guidelines every 5 years in order to refine and improve them.
-The AHA routinely updates their guidelines and recommendations on a 5-year cycle based on new findings and ongoing research in resuscitation science.
+The AHA routinely updates its guidelines and recommendations on a roughly 5-year cycle based on new findings and ongoing research in resuscitation science.

 Another area that was stressed in the guideline update is the importance of coordinated efforts when performing CPR.
 The largest change within the guidelines pertains to the Chain of Survival, which has now been split into two for In-Hospital Cardiac Arrest (OHCA).